 KrakenD Monitoring with Grafana

-KrakenD is an ultra-performant open-source Gateway that can transform, aggregate, or remove data from multiple services, with linear scalability.
+KrakenD is an ultra-performant open-source API gateway that can transform, aggregate, or remove data from multiple services with linear scalability.

-I will explain how to monitor the status of KrakenD services with the Grafana dashboard.
+In this post, I’ll walk through how to monitor the status of KrakenD services with a Grafana dashboard.

-Instead of creating a dashboard from scratch, we can use one of the pre-configured dashboards available on grafana.com.
-In this article, we will use the KrakenD dashboard with ID 5722, prepared by dlopez.
-If you want, you can customize the dashboard according to your needs.
+Instead of building a dashboard from scratch, we can use one of the pre-configured dashboards available on grafana.com.
+We’ll use the KrakenD dashboard with ID 5722, prepared by dlopez.
+You can customize it later if you’d like.

-By default, this dashboard provides us with the following metrics:
+By default, this dashboard gives us the following metrics:

 Prerequisites